 You can create a card for customers who have passed either the KYCKYC - Know Your Customer.
 A standard banking risk assessment practice to prevent identity theft, money laundering, fraud, and terrorism by verifying customer identities and understanding their transaction habits.
 KYC is a mandatory requirement of legal compliance in the financial sector. verification.
 For details, see Know your customer.

 cards API is used to create a card and manage cards for your customers.
 Creating a card generates a

 card_id (unique ID that identifies the card) and a

 card_account_id (unique Bond ID for the card account).

 Once a card is created, you can manage the card, for example, close and reissue the card.
 Part of managing a card is changing its status to

 stolen, and so on.

 card_id) and its card account (

 card_account_id) are closely coupled but logically distinct, the difference being in what is being managed.
-The card ID contains information about the actual physical or virtual card, while the card account ID stores broader account information, such as:
+The card ID contains information about the actual card, while the card account ID stores broader account information, such as:

 - The KYC provider